 System of government

-Slovakia's current Prime Minister, Robert Fico, leader of SMER (Direction- Social Democracy), took office in April 2012.
-This followed general elections in March 2012, which saw the defeat of a four party centre-right coalition led by the Slovak Democratic and Christian Union.
-This is the first single-party government since the Slovak Republic was formed in 1993.
+The current Prime Minister, Mr Robert Fico, leader of SMER (Direction-Social Democracy), took office in April 2012.
+This followed general elections in March 2012 that saw the defeat of a four-party centre-right coalition led by the Slovak Democratic and Christian Union.
 Mr Fico served as Prime Minister previously from July 2006 to July 2010 in a coalition arrangement.
-The current fifteen-member Cabinet includes three non-party affiliated Ministers, including the Deputy Prime Minister/Minister of Foreign and European Affairs.
+The current government is the first single-party government since the Slovak Republic was formed in 1993.
+The fifteen-member Cabinet includes two non-party affiliated Ministers including the Deputy Prime Minister and Minister of Foreign and European Affairs, Dr Miroslav Lajčák.
 The next parliamentary elections are due in 2016.

-The Presidential elections took place on 15 March 2014.
-In the second run off vote on 29 March, Mr Andrej Kiska was elected as President.
-Mr Kiska will take the office from the incumbent, Ivan Gašparovič, on 15 June 2014.
+Presidential elections took place on 15 March 2014.
+Mr Andrej Kiska was elected as President in the second runoff vote on 29 March and took office on 15 June 2014.
 The President is elected by direct popular vote.
 While the President’s powers are largely representational and ceremonial, the office also holds some important legal powers, including appointing the Prime Minister and the ability to veto legislation.

 The Slovak Republic became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.

 The Slovak Republic is a member of the Visegrad Four, with Poland, the Czech Republic and Hungary.
-This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between these four central European countries to further their European integration.
-All four countries joined the European Union.
+The grouping aims to promote closer cooperation between these four central European countries to further their European integration.
+All four countries joined the European Union in May 2004.

 Australia and the Slovak Republic established diplomatic relations on the formation of the Slovak Republic in 1993.

-Momentum in the bilateral relationship has been growing, as a result of joint international commitments and shared perspectives on global issues of concern.
-A highlight of this has been the cooperation between Slovak and Australian soldiers in Uruzgan Province, Afghanistan.
+Momentum in the bilateral relationship has been growing as a result of joint international commitments and shared perspectives on global issues of concern.
+A highlight was the cooperation between Slovak and Australian soldiers in Uruzgan Province, Afghanistan.

-Slovaks constitute a relatively small ethnic group in Australia.
-Based on Australian Bureau of Statistics 2011 Census data there are 4,990 Slovak speakers in Australia and over 10,000 people who identify as having Slovak heritage.
+Slovaks constitute a relatively small group in Australia.
+Based on Australian Bureau of Statistics 2011 Census data, there are 4,990 Slovak speakers in Australia and over 10,000 people who identify as having Slovak heritage.
 The largest Slovak communities are in Melbourne and Sydney.
-The first naturalised Australian citizen was a person of Slovak heritage, and was naturalised in a ceremony held in Canberra on 3 February 1949.
-Gosford in New South Wales has had a sister city relationship with historic Nitra in the Slovak Republic since 1988.
+The first naturalised Australian citizen was a person of Slovak heritage who was naturalised in a ceremony held in Canberra on 3 February 1949.
+Since 1988, Gosford in New South Wales has had a sister city relationship with historic Nitra in the Slovak Republic.

 Responsibility for diplomatic relations with the Slovak Republic rests with the Australian Embassy in Vienna.
-Visa and migration issues are handled by the Department of Immigration and Citizenship’s office in Vienna.
-Australia's Austrade office in Prague is responsible for fostering trade links with the Slovak Republic.
+Visa and migration issues are handled by the Department of Immigration’s office in Vienna.
+Australia’s Austrade office in Prague is responsible for fostering trade links.
 The Slovak Republic maintains an Embassy in Canberra and has Honorary Consulates in Brisbane and Sydney.

 High level visits

-In June 2013, the then Governor-General, Her Excellency the Honourable Quentin Bryce AC CVO led a European Australian Business Council economic mission to promote closer trade and investment relations between Australia and the then 27 Member States of the European Union.
+In June 2013, the Governor-General, Her Excellency the Honourable Quentin Bryce AC CVO, led a European Australian Business Council economic mission to promote closer trade and investment relations between Australia and the member states of the European Union.

 The Slovak State Secretary of the Ministry of Defence, Mr Miloš Koterec, visited Australia in May 2012.
 Mr Koterec met with the Parliamentary Secretary for Defence, Dr Mike Kelly AM MP, and the Acting Chief of the Defence Force.
-Mr Ján Kubiš, former Slovak Foreign Minister and now the UN Secretary-General’s Special Representative for Afghanistan, visited Australia in October 2008.
+Slovak Foreign Minister, Mr Ján Kubiš, visited Australia in October 2008.

-The Prime Minister’s Special Envoy for Central Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Bratislava in March 2012.
-Dr Trood met with the Slovak President.
-The then Foreign Affairs Minister, the Hon.
-Stephen Smith, visited Slovakia on 16 February 2010 where he met with Slovak Foreign Minister, Dr Miroslav Lajčák.
-The then Australian Defence Minister, Senator the Hon.
-John Faulkner, met the then Slovak Defence Minister, Jaroslav Baska, during the informal meeting of Defence Ministers of NATO member countries held in Bratislava in October 2009.
+The Prime Minister’s Special Envoy for Central Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Bratislava in March 2012 and met with the Slovak President.
+The Minister for Foreign Affairs, the Hon.
+Stephen Smith, visited the Slovak Republic on 16 February 2010 where he met with the Slovak Foreign Minister, Dr Miroslav Lajčák.
+The Minister for Defence, Senator the Hon.
+John Faulkner, met the Slovak Defence Minister, Jaroslav Baska, during an informal meeting of Defence Ministers of NATO member countries held in Bratislava in October 2009.

 Bilateral economic and trade relationship

-Bilateral trade and investment links remain limited with the Slovak Republic, but are expanding gradually.
+Bilateral trade and investment links with the Slovak Republic are modest, but gradually expanding.

-Two-way merchandise trade remains strongly in the Slovak Republic’s favour, with Australia’s imports from the Slovak Republic worth approximately A$250 million in 2012-13.
-Passenger motor vehicles to Australia continued to be the dominant import.
-Australia's exports to the Slovak Republic were worth approximately A$2.1 million in 2012-13 and comprised mainly measuring & analysing instruments, food processing machines and parts, electrical circuits equipment and medicaments.
+Two-way merchandise trade is strongly in the Slovak Republic’s favour, with Australia’s imports from the Slovak Republic worth approximately A$394 million in 2013-14.
+Passenger motor vehicles continued to be the dominant import.
+Australian exports to the Slovak Republic were worth approximately A$3.2 million in 2013-14 and comprised mainly pharmaceutical products (excluding medicaments), measuring and analysing instruments, electrical circuits equipment and electrical machinery and parts.

 For information on doing business in the Slovak Republic, please contact Austrade or visit www.austrade.gov.au.